mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Your mother – he's with your mother?"

-  Thi looked sternly at her nose, staring at Melna's nose with those blank eyes illuminating her face like a lantern on the end of a boat, searching for figures in the darkness.
+  Thi looked sternly at her nose, staring at it with those blank eyes illuminating her face like a lantern on the end of a boat, searching for figures in the darkness.

   "I. Don't.
 Know."

-  "Please," Melna pleaded to hae, "Let me have this.
+  She looked back down at the pendant resting on her fingers "Please," Melna pleaded to hae, "Let me have this.
 Him and I are bound with Liffa."

   Thi pressed it tightly against hae chest, not in a protective manner, but taking time to cherish the memories of the man who saved hae from drowning.